imcitius/checker/docs/running-on-fly-io.md

 Next, please create a secret inside `checker-staging-fly` GitHub environment configuration, named `FLY_API_TOKEN` and fill it with token, gotten on previous step.
+Also, you need to create `CONFIG` secret containing relative path in repo to config file to be used in this env.
+Let's start with 'docs/examples/google.yaml'.

-Edit `.github/workflows/master.yml` in your project fork, and set your personal environment name in `app`, and `jobs.build.environment` properties.
+Edit `.github/workflows/master.yml` in your project fork, and set your personal environment name in `name` property.

 After commit your changes into master branch, new Actions pipeline should be triggered, you can monitor it on Actions->Environment name page.